-This variation of the peperomia plant comes in a variety of leaf forms and have a bushy appearance.
+This variation of the Peperomia plant comes in a variety of leaf forms and has a bushy appearance.

-8. Beetle Peperomia (Peperomia Angulata or Peperomia Quadrangularis)
+8. Beetle Peperomia (Peperomia Quadrangularis)

-Beetle peperomia features light-green and dark-green stripes on its leaves, which grow on wiry, trailing reddish stalks.
+Beetle Peperomia features light-green and dark-green stripes on its leaves, which grow on wiry, trailing reddish stalks.

-The little peperomia is perfect for hanging baskets because of its cascading foliage that dangles over the edges, but it may also be trained to grow upward if given support.
+The little Peperomia is perfect for hanging baskets because of its cascading foliage that dangles over the edges, but it may also be trained to grow upward if given support.

-9. Peperomia Jelly (Peperomia clusiifolia)
+9. Peperomia Jelly (Peperomia Clusiifolia)

 The core of the leaves will generally be green, with a cream-colored stripe that fades to pink and finally red around the edges.

-This is one of the more unique peperomia varieties because the leaves are much bigger and curled than rounded or pointed, as in most other varieties.
+This is one of the more unique Peperomia varieties because the leaves are much bigger and curled than rounded or pointed, as in most other varieties.